Introduction to Hand Sanitizers

 Definition: Hand Sanitizers are liquid formulations designed to kill bacteria quickly on the skin of the hands.

 Liquid hand sanitizers - mostly alcohol-based gels - have enjoyed an explosion in popularity in the last 10 years.
-If you have traveled by airplane or set foot in a schoolroom in the US lately, surely you have seen hand sanitizers in use!
+If you have traveled by airplane or set foot in a classroom in the US lately, chances are you have seen hand sanitizers in use.

-Handwashing and hand sanitizers both reduce carriage of potentially dangerous microorganisms on the hands, but do so in very different ways.
-Handwashing - whether done with "antibacterial" soap or plain soap - physically removes microorganisms from the skin.
-Hand sanitizers reduce levels of microorganisms by killing them chemically.
+Handwashing and hand sanitizers reduce microbial populations in different ways.
+Handwashing - whether done with "antibacterial" soap or plain soap - physically removes microorganisms from the skin, literally washing the live microbes down the drain.
+Hand sanitizers reduce levels of microorganisms by killing them chemically, just like disinfectants kill germs on environmental surfaces.

 FDA TFM Excerpt #1: FDA-Known Topical Antimicrobials, Data Requirements